markomanninen/tocmanuscript/README.md

 toc_manuscript[2] = ToCDict({'title': 'Only heading level one', 'completed'=True})
 ```

-Repeat STEP 3.
+Repeat STEP 4.

-## STEP 4 (iterative)
+## STEP 5 (a-b, c-d, iterative)

-After the the last item in STEP 3 iteration, you can call `toc_manuscript.print_toc()` to see the intended table of contents in plain text format.
+After the last item in the STEP 4 iteration, you can call `toc_manuscript.print_toc()` to see the intended table of contents in plain text format.

 Once all titles and prompts are set, let Noteable + ChatGPT generate a content cell for each item in TOC, one by one.